01-edu/public/subjects/profanity_filter/README.md

   - receives as parameters the reference to the structure `Message`
   - and returns a tuple, containing a `bool` and a `string`:
     - This function will execute the function `send_ms` and if the result of the option is `None`, it should return (false, "ERROR: illegal").Otherwise it returns `true` and the content of the message sent.
-- `date_format` which:
-  - creates and formats the date and time when the message was sent:
-    - The format should look like this: **Mon Oct 5 10:22:19 2020**

 ### Notions